Frequently Asked Questions

 Keep your ADU at 800 square feet or less.
 To meet Fire Department concerns, plan the placement of your new-build ADU 10' from any vegetation.

 Probably not.
 If your property is located within .5 mile walking distance of an OCTA bus stop, you do not have to create any parking.
-Conversion ADUs (existing garages or carports, ADUs created within the 4 walls of the existing main house, including the basement - or a utility area that is separate from the main house) do not have a parking requirement.
-New builds, such as detached/stand-alone ADUs and new/attached ADUs require an additional parking space - but it can be a tandem spot on your existing driveway including in front of the garage, if there is room.
+(In Laguna, stops are only located on PCH and Laguna Canyon Road.)
+Conversion ADUs including existing garages or carports, interior ADUs created within the 4 walls of the existing main house, including the basement - do not have a parking requirement.
+New builds, such detached stand-alone ADUs require an additional parking space - but it can be a tandem spot on your existing driveway including in front of the garage, if there is room.

 Yes.
 It would be called an “attached ADU."
 The maximum height of the entire structure (below and above combined, including the roof) cannot be higher than 16’.
 Note: It is important to note that the City’s building code requires the minimal ceiling height of any room must be 7’.